statamic-rad-pack/runway/README.md

 ### `listing`

-Inside `listing`, you can control certain aspects of how the model's listing table works.
-Currently, the only thing you can customize on the table are the columns that are displayed.
+Inside `listing`, you can control certain aspects of how the model's listing table displays records.
+You can currently configure the listing columns and the sort order of columns in the table.

 ```php
 'listing' => [